 AACR Clinical Oncology Research (CORE) Training Fellowships

-The AACR Clinical Oncology Research (CORE) Training Fellowships Program is designed to provide an effective industry-academic clinical practicum with a unique training opportunity to develop academic clinicians in drug development.
-Each fellowship provides $100,000 over one year for the fellow to work on site at the facility of one of AACR’s pharmaceutical industry partners.
-Time to be spent at the industry site over this one-year period can be flexible and is determined upon mutual agreement between the selected fellow, the fellow’s institution, and the industry partner.
-Indirect costs for up to a maximum of 20% of total direct costs are permitted.
+The AACR Clinical Oncology Research (CORE) Training Fellowships Program is designed to provide an industry-academic clinical practicum with a unique opportunity for academic clinicians to train in drug development.
+Each fellowship provides $100,000 over one year for the fellow to work on site at the facility of one of the AACR’s pharmaceutical industry partners.

-Purpose: This fellowship is designed for early-career clinical scientists who hold a medical degree (MD, DO, or MD/PhD) and are interested in acquiring the knowledge and skills related to clinical trial design and execution from the perspective of the pharmaceutical industry.
-The fellow will gain real-world experience in clinical development, including drug development, clinical research, clinical trial design, and data analysis.
+Purpose: This fellowship is designed for early-career clinical scientists who hold a medical degree (MD, DO, or MD/PhD) and are interested in acquiring the knowledge and skills related to drug development from the perspective of the pharmaceutical industry.
+The fellow will gain real-world experience in drug development, including clinical research, clinical trial design, and data analysis.

-Activities: It is expected that the fellow will be accountable for executing clinical research project(s) and completing the research within the one-year program.
+Activities: It is expected that the fellow will be accountable for executing clinical activities and research projects to be completed during the one-year program.
 Depending on the background of the fellow, additional focus areas may also be provided (e.g., preclinical research, biomarker discovery).
-Opportunities for publication and presentation of the research will be provided.
-The industry partners for this program and their research areas include the following:
+Opportunities for publication and presentation of completed work will be provided.
+The industry partners for this program and their areas of interest include the following:

-- AstraZeneca (facility located in Gaithersburg, MD): Early-stage and late-stage clinical development in immuno-oncology
+- AstraZeneca (facility located in Gaithersburg, MD or Waltham, MA)

 3. Selected fellows will be notified following this review.

-4. The start of the grant term is flexible and will be negotiated based on the notification date.
+4. The start of the grant term is flexible and will be determined upon mutual agreement between the selected fellow, the fellow’s institution, and the industry partner.

-- have a medical degree (including MD, DO, or MD/PhD), and not currently be a candidate for a further doctoral degree.
+- Have a medical degree (including MD, DO, or MD/PhD) in a related field, and not currently be a candidate for a further doctoral degree.

-- have enrolled in an accredited hematology/oncology or radiation oncology fellowship program at an academic, medical, or research institution within the United States.
+- Have enrolled in an accredited hematology/oncology fellowship program at an academic, medical, or research institution within the United States

-Applicants must be AACR members.
+Applicants must be AACR members in good standing (dues paid for the current year).
 Annual dues are not required for early-career researchers interested in Associate membership.
-Nonmembers interested in this grant opportunity must submit a satisfactory application for AACR membership, and be members in good standing, by the application deadline.
-Nonmembers can apply for membership online or by submitting the Official Application for Membership to the AACR with the required documents.
+Please be informed that AACR offers reduced rates for membership dues for applicants from countries with emerging economies based on the World Bank listing.
+Nonmembers interested in this grant opportunity must submit a satisfactory application for AACR membership by the application deadline.
+Nonmembers can apply for membership online.
 Please review the Membership Categories for the category that best fits your qualifications.
+Nonmembers must obtain a statement of support from a nominator who is an Active AACR member in good standing (dues paid for the current year).
+Nonmembers requiring assistance with finding a nominator may email [email protected] and include your geographical location to receive a list of members in your area to contact for nominations.
+For more information check the membership FAQ.
 Members can renew their membership through myAACR.
 You will need your logon (email address) and password to access the member portal.
-If you require assistance logging in, please contact [email protected].
+If you require assistance logging in, please submit a help form.
+Lapsed members must be members in good standing by the application deadline and should contact the Membership Department at [email protected] for assistance.

 Program Guidelines and Application Instructions are available here.